What Do Dreams Mean? How to Interpret Them? How are they Related to the Chakras and the Nadis?

 Why we Dream?

-Our unconscious mind communicates our dreams in symbols.
+What dreams mean?
+Your unconscious mind communicates with your conscious mind through the dream symbols.
 Dreams are the reflection of your past life, waking life, mirroring your fears, anxieties, desires, hopes, obstacles, new possibilities, and aspirations for the future.
 They are the hints of your future life.
 Dreams help us learn how to recognize and respond to threatening circumstances.
 Understand the personal meaning of your dreams and the ways to control that.
 Negative dreams occur if you are attached to the negative energies.
 Through proper exercises you can come out of that.

 How Dreams are Generated?